Department of Medicine, Division of Cardiology

 Those interested in applying for this position should forward a Letter of Interest/Statement of Academic Qualification, Curriculum Vitae, at least three letters of reference, and also complete, sign and include the form at the following link:http://uwo.ca/facultyrelations/physicians/Application_FullTime_Clinical.pdf to:

-Dr. Raymond Yee, Chair, Division of Cardiology, Department of Medicine, Schulich School of Medicine & Dentistry, Western University, London Health Sciences Centre-University Hospital, 339 Windermere Road, London, Ontario, Canada, N6A 5A5
+Dr. Raymond Yee, Chair/Chief, Division of Cardiology, Department of Medicine, Schulich School of Medicine & Dentistry, Western University, London Health Sciences Centre-University Hospital, 339 Windermere Road, London, Ontario, Canada, N6A 5A5

 Email c/o: firstname.lastname@example.org

-Application will be accepted until the position is filled.
-Review of applications will begin April 21, 2017.
-Expected start date to be August 1, 2017 or as negotiated.
+Applications will be accepted until the position is filled.
+Review of applications will begin December 15, 2017 with an expected start date to be July 1, 2018 or as negotiated.

 Western University, 1151 Richmond Street, N., London, Ontario N6A 5B8, www.uwo.ca